archielicious/Sunnyside-Agency/README.md

-# Sunny Side Agency
+# Sunnyside Agency

-This is the landing page of sunny side agency.
+This is the landing page of sunnyside agency.
 This page contains a responsive navigation section with a contact button, a details section describing the job of the agency, a testimonials section featuring the reviews from different customers, a footer banner section and a footer section.

 This page was built as a project from Frontendmentor.io/